 There are some other concerns to be mindful of when using woodchips.
 You may not know where the chips came from.
 The trees may have been sprayed as some point with herbicides and that can transfer over to your garden.
 Typically those will fade away over time and the likelihood of having a huge amount of herbicide in the woodchips I believe is on the low side but it is possible.

 Certain species of trees may contain chemicals like juglones which are growth inhibitors.
 Walnut trees are one species than can have juglones.
 The can prevent many other species of plants growing around them from growing.
-This could be conveyed to your garden.
+This chemical can be conveyed to your garden.
 I recommend asking your chipper person if they know where the trees came from and what type they were.
 My woodchips were actually from Bradford pear trees which are rarely sprayed and shouldn’t have a concern with juglones.

 Insects can be attracted to the wood chip piles.
 Termites and wood eating insects may be attracted to piles of woodchips so keep the piles away from important structures.